Religious Studies Courses (RELS)

 RELS:2272 Gods and Superheroes: Mythologies for a Modern World 3 s.h.

-Introduction to important roles that religious and cultural myths play in culture; their relevance through interpretation and adaptation to answer important questions like the meaning of life and what it means to be human; ancient myths behind modern superhero movies and how they are adapted to fit a new context; and how modern superhero movies fulfil functions similar to the way myths and religion reinforce or question religious ideas of the culture that creates them.
+Introduction to important roles that religious and cultural myths play in culture; their relevance through interpretation and adaptation to answer important questions like the meaning of life and what it means to be human; ancient myths behind modern superhero movies and how they are adapted to fit a new context; and how modern superhero movies fulfill functions similar to the way myths and religion reinforce or question religious ideas of the culture that creates them.
 Recommendations: some background in religious studies helpful.

 RELS:2289 Jerusalem: The Holy City 3 s.h.